taigw/brats17/README.md

 ## 3, How to train
 The trainig process needs 9 steps, with axial view, sagittal view, coronal view for whole tumor, tumor core, and enhancing core, respectively.

 The following commands are examples for these steps.
-However, you can edit the corresponding `*.txt` files for different configuration.
+However, you can edit the corresponding `*.txt` files for different configurations.

 * Train models for whole tumor in axial, sagittal and coronal views respectively. run